 In the past one

-hundred and fifty years the Tiffin Police Department has come from virtual
+hundred and sixty three years the Tiffin Police Department has come from virtual

 non-existence to the status of being one of the best equipped and

 efficient organizations ready to meet the challenging needs of policing.

 Police is assisted by 3 Lieutenants, 5 Sergeants, 18 Officers,